 Actually, now that I think about it, there are really only two outcomes of taking the course – both positive.

-1) I learn a few new things, get some new writing ideas, and answer peoples’ emails a little more in-depth without getting a criminal record.
+1) I learn a few new things, get some new writing ideas, and answer people’s emails a little more in-depth without getting a criminal record.

-2) I get lost in a sea of information that proves I’m not nearly as smart as I like to think, and get my ego pounded down closer to the size most people would consider “healthy”.
+2) I get lost in a sea of information that proves I’m not nearly as smart as I like to think and get my ego pounded down closer to the size most people would consider “healthy”.

 I’m not sure which you guys should be hoping for more…

-Anyway, I’m not at all certain that a few conversations and a couple hours of web surfing have provided me with an accurate look at what it takes to pass the Canada Securities Course, or even if I have the exact idea about what it would allow me to legally do with Canada (really the only thing that was readily apparent was that everyone with a CFP or CFA designation loved to look down on it and talk about how much better their letters were than someone else's letters).
-So if anyone out there (letters behind name - optional) would like to provide some clarity that would be great.
+Anyway, I’m not at all certain that a few conversations and a couple of hours of web surfing have provided me with an accurate look at what it takes to pass the Canada Securities Course, or even if I have the exact idea about what it would allow me to legally do with Canada (really the only thing that was readily apparent was that everyone with a CFP or CFA designation loved to look down on it and talk about how much better their letters were than someone else’s letters).
+So if anyone out there (letters behind the name – optional) would like to provide some clarity that would be great.